gerstung-lab/BarrettsProgressionRisk/README.md

 A script is included in inst/bin/generate_report.R.
 To write your own three parameters are needed:

-1. The output directory where the raw and fitted files were output from QDNAseq
+1. The output directory where the raw and fitted files were output from QDNAseq.
+These must have been generated with a bin size of 50kb (default if the provided function is used).
-2. A clinical file containing per-sample p53 IHC and pathology information (see example 'demo_file.txt').
+2. A file containing per-sample p53 IHC and pathology information (see example 'endoscopy.xml').
 This is optional.
 3. The output directory for the html report.

 ```
 library(rmarkdown)
 library(knitr)

+# bamPath needs to contain one or more bam files for a patient, the default binsize is 50.
+# This should not be changed without extensive testing of the data unless you are retraining the underlying model!
+BarrettsProgressionRisk::runQDNAseq(bamPath='.', outputPath=<path to qdnaseq output>,  binsize=50)

 qdnaseq.path=<path to qdnaseq output>
 info.file=<path to per sample p53 IHC/pathology file>
+output.dir='~/tmp'

 options(warn = -1)
 rmd = system.file('rmd','RiskReport.Rmd',package="BarrettsProgressionRisk")
-rmarkdown::render(rmd, params=list(path=path.expand(qdnaseq.path), info.file=clin.file),
+rmarkdown::render(rmd, params=list(path=path.expand(qdnaseq.path), info.file=info.file),
                   output_dir=path.expand(output.dir), output_format='html_document',
                   intermediates_dir=path.expand(output.dir))